Stable-1/2 Bridges and Insurance: Introduction

-The model can be extended to include more than one paid-claims process.
-We consider the case where there are two processes that are not independent, and which have different activity parameters.
-We then have two ultimate losses to estimate.
-We provide expressions for the expected values of the ultimate losses given both paid-claims processes.
-The numerical computations required to evaluate these expressions are no more difficult than those of the one-dimensional case.
+The model can be extended to more than one paid-claims process.
+We consider the case of two processes that are not independent, and have different activity parameters.
+There are two ultimate losses to estimate.
+We give formulae for the expected values of the ultimate losses given both paid-claims processes.
+The numerical computations are no more difficult than those of the one-dimensional case.
 We demonstrate how to calculate the \emph{a priori} correlation between the ultimate liabilities.
-The correlation can be used as a calibration tool when modelling cumulative losses arising from related lines of business (e.g.~personal motor and commercial motor business).

-We also describe how to simulate sample paths of the stable-1/2 random bridge, and how to use a deterministic time-change to adjust the model when the paid-claims process is expected to develop non-linearly.
+The correlation can be used as a calibration tool when one models the cumulative losses arising from related lines of business (e.g.~personal motor and commercial motor).
+We also describe how to simulate sample paths of the stable-$\half$ random bridge, and how to use a deterministic time-change to adjust the model when the paid-claims process is expected to develop non-linearly.